We recently had an opportunity to sit down with South Carolina personal injury attorney Jacob Born.

 “I wanted to give a voice to people who were unable to speak for themselves.”

 In 2008, Jacob attended the Charleston School of Law.
-He graduated from law school in 2011 and accepted a job at Chappell, Smith & Arden the following year.
+He graduated from law school in 2011 and accepted a job at a private law firm the following year.

-Jacob quickly rose the ranks to become a partner at Chappell, Smith & Arden.
+Jacob quickly rose the ranks to become a partner at a South Carolina personal injury law firm.
+In 2023, he co-founded Smith, Born, Leventis, Taylor & Vega, LLC.
 His practice focuses on personal injury cases, including truck accidents, industrial worksite injuries, and nursing home abuse cases.

 Jacob is licensed to practice law in both state and federal courts throughout South Carolina and Georgia.
 He is a contributing member of the American Association of Justice, the South Carolina Association for Justice, and the Georgia Trial Lawyers Association.